DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/serverless-starter-todo/README.md

 ---

-Paste your API URL into the top right textbox of your website:
+Paste your API URL into the top right input field (without `/todo` on the end):

 ![Website URL field](../images/website_url_field.png)